 Traditional monopolies have been possible largely due to proximity – think stores, schools, or banks.
 Digital innovators have been disrupting these patterns by rethinking the model and delivering asynchronous services.
 Historically, nearly all work happened in an office: same time, same place.
 Even before recent work-from-home mandates, technology and market innovations were enabling people to think differently about the office.
 Now we’re being forced to face the reality that a lot of work can happen in different places and at different times.

 The monopoly office furniture has had on work continues to erode.
-If we compare work between same and different times and places, we can identify four work modes: In-Person work, Individual work, Distance work, and Asynchronous work.
+If we compare work between the same and different times and places, we can identify four work modes: In-Person work, Individual work, Distance work, and Asynchronous work.
 A traditional physical office may be required in only one of these four scenarios.

 In-Person work